chuls5/Playwright-template/README.md

 ## CI Pipeline 🔄

-The project is configured to run tests in CI using Azure DevOps Pipelines.
+The project is configured to run tests in CI using Github Pipelines.
 The workflow configuration is located in `.github/workflows/`.
 Pipeline configurations handle:

 - 🔄 Automated test runs on Pull Requests
 - 📊 Test report generation and publishing